- Greenland sharks are drawn to decaying matter.

 Sharks are often discussed with fear and awe, but they’re just animals in the water.
 They’re complex creatures who do more than just swim around wanting to kill and generally it’s great white sharks people are wary of.
 In this article we’re going to dive deep into the diets of another large shark species.
 What do Greenland sharks really eat?
 And are people on their menu?

 These “sleeper sharks” are the longest-living vertebrate animal in the world having been verified to live potentially beyond 400 years.
-Hopefully, it won’t become extinct since it’s currently on the “Near Threatened” list reported by the International Union for Conservation (IUCN).
+Hopefully, they won’t become extinct since they are currently on the “Near Threatened” list reported by the International Union for Conservation (IUCN).

-Their short snout and small eyes, fins, and gill openings are deceptive in comparison to their huge size.
-Mainly gray or blackish-brown, they’re stealth predators and if not for their mass can blend in with their environment.
+Their short snout and small eyes, fins, and gill openings contrast with their huge size.
+Mainly gray or blackish-brown, they’re stealth predators and if not for their mass would blend with their environment.

-Let’s zero in on what the Arctic water lover eats.
+Let’s zero in on what this shark loves to eat.

 What Do Greenland Sharks Eat?